techworkersco/twc-site/city_local/london.md

   slip through the cracks and not be granted access.
 If you have been waiting without a response for more than a week or two after signing up, please email or DM us on Twitter and we can try to help get you in.

+- To learn more about TWC London and your rights as a tech worker in the U.K., you can read more in our zine, [Tech Workers Unite] (https://archive.org/stream/techworkersunite/TechWorkersUnite).

 ## Code of Conduct